zainabmelh/guide-articles/articles/Certificates/split-your-bootstrap-row/index.md

 ---
-title: "Split your Bootstrap Row"
+title: Split Your Bootstrap Row
-parent: "certificates-guide"
 ---
 Create two `div` elements within your row, both with the class `col-xs-6`.

     <div class="container-fluid">